ILLUMINA

 → Passes internal scientific review

-The solution began with structure graph and storyboards.
+The solution began with structure "storygraphs" and storyboards.

 Storyboards became the working tool that kept the project aligned, both visually and technically.
-It was the anchor that kept the film visually clear and scientifically accurate.
+They were the anchor that helped keep the film clear, engaging, and scientifically accurate.

-Once the structure held up under scrutiny did we move into full production, where the visual system began to take shape.
+Once that structure held up under scrutiny, we moved into full production, where the visual system began to take shape.

 STORYBOARDS